 To that end, Tether Limited manages multiple stablecoin tokens: USDT (pegged to the US dollar), EURT (pegged to the Euro), CNHT (pegged to the Chinese Yuan), XAUT (pegged to an ounce gold) and MXNT (pegged to the Mexican Peso).

 Tether first launched USDT in 2014 and was the first company to launch a major stablecoin intended to mirror the US Dollar.
-USDT offers the transparency and efficiency of blockchain-based cryptocurrencies without their sometimes-high volatility.
+USDT offers the transparency and efficiency of blockchain-based cryptocurrencies and its price is less likely to fluctuate due to its nature as a stablecoin.

 Stablecoins also offer many other advantages of cryptocurrencies such as being borderless, easy to transfer at a low cost, and a being part of a market that is open 24/7/365, providing a modern approach to money and a potential alternative to the traditional financial system.